Comcast/cmb/README.txt

 1. CMB requires Cassandra version 1.0.10 or higher or Cassandra version 1.1.X.

-2. AWS4 signatures currently not supported.
+2. AWS4 signatures currently not supported (V1 and V2 ok).

 3. CNS does not support SMS protocol.

+4. CNS does not support Throttle Policy.